flutter-go-study/flutter-auth-firebase/README.md

 # Flutter Firebase Authentication Example

-This is a simple Flutter app with two pages - a login page and a home page.
-The app uses Firebase Authentication to allow users to log in and view the home page.
+This is a simple Flutter app with three pages - a login page, a home page, and a registration page.
+The app uses Firebase Authentication to allow users to log in, register, and view the home page.

 ## Getting Started